pwikapanel/site-admin/README.md

 - the URL does *not* include `http://` or `https://`
 - use multiple lines for multiple sites

-This is a good time to make a backup of the server at [Linode][lds].
+This is a good time to make a backup of the server at [Linode][https://cloud.linode.com/linodes].

 ---
 ### 3. Delete the Accounts